Snubber Resistors In Power Electronic Applications

-The most widely used snubber circuit is a simple resistor, capacitor network that is suitable for most rate of rise control and damping applications.
+The most widely used snubber circuit is a simple resistor, capacitor network that is suitable for many rate of rise control and damping applications.
 It is therefore important to carefully consider both the resistor and capacitor value to ensure they are matched appropriately.

 The value of the snubber resistor should be chosen to be as close as possible to the impedance of the parasitic resonance that it is intended to damp.
-The tradeoff is to choose a resistor that both meets this criteria and keeps power dissipation to a minimum.
+The tradeoff is to choose a resistor that both meets these criteria and keeps power dissipation to a minimum.